NREL/PRAS/SystemModel_HDF5_spec.md

 [attributes](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Attribute)
 on the
 [root group](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Rootgroup).
-There can also be additional attributes decribing the system, including data descriptors used in creating the system.
+There can also be additional attributes describing the system, including data descriptors used in creating the system.

 These attributes are mandatory: